Guarav/php-captcha/README.md

 php-captcha
 ===========
-A simple captcha in php which creates image in php and render it in front end.
+A simple captcha in php which creates image and render it in front end.

 While rendering and posting the form just need to compare the captcha value provided and the value used to create a new captcha.